ahmedaq/MPF-BML-GUI/README.md

 &nbsp;
 ## Usage

-1. To infer sectors of co-evolving sites using RoCA, you need to simply provide
+1. To infer maximum entropy model parameters using MPF-BML, you need to simply provide
       * Multiple sequence alignment (MSA) of the protein in fasta format [mandatory input];
       * A list of known protein biochemical domains in csv/xls format [optional].
 If provided, the software computes and displays the association of inferred sectors with the specified biochemical domains.
 The numbering of the residues in each biochemical domain should match the numbering used in the MSA.
 For formatting this data properly, see the example files provided in the Data_RoCA folder in this repository.
       * The number of leading principal components (PCs) to use in the infer-ence of co-evolutionary networks [default: 2];